Having absolutely loved Philips’ first OLED TV, the 55POS9002, we had high expectations indeed for its successor, the 55OLED803.

-Things get off to a cracking start, because the 55OLED803 is one of the best looking TVs we’ve ever had in for testing.
+Things get off to a cracking start, because the 55OLED803 is one of the best looking TVs we’ve tested.
 The two dainty feet are simple, supremely stylish, and keep the screen low to the furniture upon which it’s standing.
 It’s a really elegant set, and one that in some ways looks smaller than it is (the uniformly thin bezels help), which may suit those who don't want a screen to dominate their room.

 As with all OLEDs, the Philips’ screen is exceptionally thin, but that slimness isn’t universal.
 The connections and processing components are housed in a plastic casing bolted to the rear of the panel.
 The casing is bulkier than that of many rival OLEDs, presumably on account of the addition of the Ambilight LEDs.
 However, the trade-off is obvious from the moment you turn the telly on and begin to soak in the glow of Ambilight colour emanating from the TV onto the wall around it.

-We have extolled the virtues of Ambilight time and time again, and it works the same magic here, providing a beautiful effect that draws the eye into the image and makes the screen seem bigger than it really is.
-We love it, and you will, too.
+We have extolled the virtues of Ambilight before, and it works its magic here, providing a beautiful effect that draws the eye into the image and makes the screen seem bigger than it really is.

 There are two remotes in the box, the smaller of which continues the angular wand-like design of the set’s feet.
 This is a stripped-back zapper with a few symbols in the place of normal buttons, and a glossy stripe that acts as a touch-sensitive panel for navigating menus.
 In a mash-up of Harry Potter and The Hitchhiker’s Guide To The Galaxy, this is what Marvin’s wand would look like.

 There are gaps on the app front, too.
-ITV Hub, All 4 and Demand 5 are all missing from Android TV.
+ITV Hub and All 4 are both missing from Android TV.
 Sony gets around the issue by including YouView in its models – it’s a shame that Philips hasn’t taken the same approach.

-During testing, we also found that Amazon Prime Video and Google Play Movies & TV would play UHD content in 4K, but not with HDR.
-At least Netflix is present in full 4K HDR, and the Philips’ array of other apps includes BBC iPlayer, Rakuten (albeit only up to 1080p), YouTube, Plex, VLC and Spotify.
+And content from Google Play Movies & TV plays in 4K but without HDR, despite labelling to the contrary.
+This is an issue with Sony’s TVs too, though.
+At least Netflix and Amazon Prime Video are present in full 4K HDR, and the Philips’ array of other apps includes BBC iPlayer, Rakuten (up to 1080p), YouTube, Plex, VLC and Spotify.

 In terms of physical connections, there are four HDMI sockets, two USBs, an optical output and a headphone connection, plus one aerial connection and two for satellite.
 It’s worth pointing out that the satellite tuner doesn’t support Freesat, so you instead get an unsorted and patchy selection of channels.